 - tuberculosis test results are required if you are from a designated country

-- a full-time course leading to a qualification that is below degree level (RQF level 3, 4, or 5) with a minimum of 15 hours of organised daytime study
+- a full-time course leading to a qualification that is below degree level (RQF level 3, 4, or 5) with a minimum of 15 hours of organised daytime study per week

 - a full-time course at degree level or above (RQF level 6, 7, or 8) that is equivalent to a UK higher education course and is being delivered as part of a longer course overseas

 - a recognised foundation programme for postgraduate doctors or dentists

 - an English language course at level B2 or higher in the Common European Framework of Reference for Languages.

-It is possible to extend your Student Visa to stay longer and continue your course or study a new course.
-You must:
+You can extend your Student Visa to prolong your stay and continue your current course or undertake a new one.
+To be eligible, you must:

-- have an unconditional offer of a place on a course with a licensed student sponsor – shown by your CAS
+- have an unconditional offer from a licensed student sponsor, as demonstrated by your CAS.

-- show ‘academic progression’ – that your studies will be at a higher academic level than your current course.
+- show ‘academic progression’ – indicating that your new course will be at a higher academic level than your current one.